Novuz-Inc/tpc-di/README.md

 **Structure of the code:**
 1. source: Original Snowflake code
+2. parsed: Parsed source code data came out of Novuz parser
-2. converted: Converted DAG came out of Novuz automation
+3. converted: Converted DAG came out of Novuz automation
-3. deployed: Code deployed to Databricks
+4. deployed: Code deployed to Databricks

 **Approach:**
 1. Converted to Delta Live Table (DLT) framework, due to complex dependencies on Snowflake side.
 DLT handles all dependencies through lineage, so no explicit dependency needed to be added.